Dyloso/SlendytubbiesWorldsOfflineOnlinePatch/README.md

 ## Playing

-### Play Online
+### Play Online (Multiplayer)

 1. Click **Play Online** from the main menu
-2. **Host:** Click **Create Room**, configure your room, and start
+2. **Host:** Click **Create a Room**, configure your room, and start
 3. **Players:** Click **Refresh** and join the host's room from the list

-### Join An Open World
+### Join An Open World (Multiplayer)

 1. Click **Join An Open World** from the main menu
 2. **First player to join a world** becomes the host for that world automatically
 3. **Other players** click **Join** on the same world to join the existing session
-4. Multiple players can share the same Open World instance this way

 ---

-## Solo Play

-Solo play works without Hamachi or the LRM server.
-Simply launch the game and play normally — the mod handles everything automatically.

-If the relay server is not running, the game will wait 5 seconds then let you in anyway.
-The connecting animation will play briefly before disappearing.

 ## Checking Your Online Status

 The bottom right corner of the title screen shows the current player count.
 If it says **"0 Players Online"** you are in offline mode and multiplayer will not be available.
 If it shows **"1 Player Online"** or more, you are connected to the relay and multiplayer is ready to use.

 If you launched the game before starting the LRM server, you can get online without restarting — simply join any game mode and return to the title screen.
 This will trigger a fresh connection check and the player count should update to reflect your online status.

+---

+## Solo Play

+The **Offline Singleplayer** mod works without Hamachi or the LRM server.
+Simply launch the game and play normally.

+If using the **Online Multiplayer** mod without the LRM server running, the game will wait 5 seconds then let you in anyway in offline mode.

+---

+## Known Limitations

+- **Usernames are non-functional** — player display names will not show correctly in-game.
+This is due to bypassing the original authentication server.
+- **In-game chat is non-functional** — for the same reason as above.

+A fix for both may be added in a future update based on community feedback.

 ---